DSLFoundry/mps-richtext-glossaries/README.md

 Note that since this uses the more generic *mps-richtext* plugin, this can also be used in conjunction with mbeddr's requirements and documentation languages.
 For example:

 ![An example requirement using glossary terms](images/example_requirement.png "An example requirement using glossary terms")

+The current version works on MPS 2018.2 with a corresponding mbeddr.